chrisfrank/nanostyled/README.md

 ```

 With both CSS classes present, we don't know which one will apply without
-looking at the CSS.
-The button might be blue; it might be red; we don't know.
+looking at the CSS to see which one is defined last.
+The button might be blue;
-Madness.
+it might be red; we don't know.

 By using `nanostyled` to explicitly map props to CSS classes, this problem goes
 away.